josephtey/AmplifyWorkshop/README.md

    }
    ```

-4. Save the file and Push the function to the cloud by running the following command:
+4. Push the function to the cloud by running the following command:
    ```bash
    amplify push
    ```